Countries using DAB/DMB: South Africa

 MobileTV PTY ran two TV channels and one radio station on a test license.
 If a license is granted they would then cover 15–20 million of the 45 million people in South Africa and expand coverage in parallel to sales of devices and uptake of services.
 MobileTV PTY has teamed up with SABC, the public service broadcaster in South Africa.
 SABC reaches 76% of the population daily and is by far the biggest broadcaster and is partially financed by a TV license and partially by advertisements.
 MobileTV PTY is in dialogue with the Department of Education to evaluate whether the technology can be used for educational purposes, such as to reach rural schools and colleges in a cost-effective manner.
 The department is primarily interested in the abilities of data transfer but an educational TV channel has not been ruled out.
 SABC will offer their 18 radio channels.
 MobileTV PTY wishes to also offer distribution for private radio stations following the launch.

 No programmes are on air.
 Mobile TV PTY is awaiting a commercial license from the government.
 If licences are granted they will within the first year cover up to 50% of the population of South Africa, although they aim to increase this to between 80 and 90% within 2–3 years.
 Their plan is to broadcast 6-10 mobile TV channels and two radio stations.
 Additional services that combine broadcasting and the internet on the same device will be an essential part of their business model.
 Such services include traffic information, gambling, integration with social media and touch-screen shopping.

-South Korea

-As the first country to commercially launch mobile TV, South Korea is the most successful DMB market in the world.
-More than 62 million DMB enabled devices have been sold, of which the most popular are mobile phones.
-This number is expected to rise even more with an increase in coverage; services already cover over 80% of the country.
-Hundreds of DMB devices are available in this market and usage of mobile TV increases year on year.
-Interactive services are also growing in popularity adding value to broadcasting services.

-The Korean government has set up a digital audio project to recommend a digital audio broadcasting standard for Korea.
-Following ETRI's investigation of various digital radio platforms, a major decision is expected regarding the adoption of a digital radio technology for South Korean broadcasters.

-Korea's latest innovation is an interactive mobile TV service, or Smart DMB, launched in May 2011 with six terrestrial-DMB operators (T-DMB).
-With Smart DMB, mobile TV viewers are able to search the internet, receive EPG information updates, and even enjoy 'TV Screen Capture and Share Service' through SNS while watching television.
-Moreover, hybrid DMB was launched in Aug 2013 for the high quality video service.

-A DAB+ trial has been on air in Seoul since December 2013.

-Spain

-The first DAB trials in Spain started on 23 June 1996.